editor-js/image/README.md

 - Pasting copied content from the web
 - Pasting images by drag-n-drop
 - Pasting files and screenshots from Clipboard
-- Allows adding a border, and a background
+- Allows adding a border, a background and a caption
 - Allows stretching an image to the container's full-width

 **Notes**